bennyortiz/brightway-website-code/app/@components/ui/ImageGuide.md

 ## Overview

 This document provides guidance on how to use the image components in our codebase.
-We are consolidating our image components to use primarily `SafeImage` instead of the deprecated alternatives.
+We have standardized on using `SafeImage` for all image needs throughout the application.

 ## Recommended Component: SafeImage

-`SafeImage` is our most comprehensive image component with features for:
+`SafeImage` is our comprehensive image component with features for:
 - Intelligent loading strategies based on image placement
 - Quality optimization
 - Error handling